-It will literally be on for young and old when the state’s top athletes converge on Burleigh and Broadbeach next month for the 2019 Queensland Youth, Open, and Masters Surf Life Saving Championships.
+It will literally be on for young and old when the state’s top athletes converge on Alexandra Headland for the 2020 Queensland Youth, Open, and Masters Surf Life Saving Championships.

 The pinnacle sporting events on SLSQ’s calendar will see almost 4,000 competitors from under 11 through to over 80 put their fitness, skill, and determination to the ultimate test.

-The competition kicks off on Friday, 8 March for the QUEENSLAND YOUTH SURF LIFE SAVING CHAMPIONSHIPS at Burleigh Heads, where 1,600+ nippers will hit the surf and sand across three days of racing.
-This year marks the 50th anniversary of SLSQ’s Youth Championships, with the event returning to Burleigh half-a-century after it was first held there on 3 March 1969.
+The competition kicks off on Friday, 20 March for the QUEENSLAND YOUTH SURF LIFE SAVING CHAMPIONSHIPS, where 1,600+ nippers will hit the surf and sand across three days of racing.

-The action continues the following weekend at Broadbeach, where the state’s top open and masters competitors will line up at Broadbeach for the QUEENSLAND OPEN AND MASTERS CHAMPIONSHIPS from March 15-17.
+The action continues the following weekend where the state’s top open and masters competitors will line up at Alexandra Headlands for the QUEENSLAND OPEN AND MASTERS CHAMPIONSHIPS from March 27-29.

-A wave of Nippers will hit the Gold Coast across three days from March 8-10 when the 2019 Queensland Youth Surf Life Saving Championships descend on Burleigh Heads.
+A wave of Nippers will hit the Sunshine Coast across three days from March 20-22 when the 2020 Queensland Youth Surf Life Saving Championships descend on Alexandra Headland.

 More than 1,650 of the sport’s top juniors, from Port Douglas to Rainbow Bay, will dive in to contest the championships.